ChrApostolidis/The_Growth_Hub/README.md

 * PATCH /posts/:id – Update an existing post
 * DELETE /posts/:id – Delete a post

-### Backend
+### Frontend
-The backend uses EJS templates to render the blog posts.
+The frontend uses EJS templates to render the blog posts.
 Axios is used to make API requests to the backend server.
 The application has the following routes:

 * / – Main page to view all posts
 * /new – Create a new post